maxday/10k/README.private.md

   - add disclaimer page
   - add about page that explain the project (at the end, produce a simple gif)

+## NEW TO do:
+- 1 folder for each language.
+- gzip via node i guess

 - max :
   - algo sur node (si pas de js)